How To Start A Private School – 5 Steps To Take Now

 by | How to Start a School, Learning

-So, I have been getting a lot of questions about the last article I did detailing how to start a school.
+So, I have been getting a lot of questions about how to start a private school.
+Although I wrote a complete step-by-step guide, which I will tell you about later, many of my teacher friends were overwhelmed.

-In this article, I will discuss five simple things that you can do now that will position you to be able to start your own school at some point in the near future.
+In this article, I will discuss five simple things that you can do now that will position you to be able to start a school, an educational business, or any business for that matter.

 1. Decide on a business structure